Slavetomints/slavetomints.github.io/markdown/writeups/training/crackmes/babyrev.md

 ```

 A major thing that you might have to get around is that during the reverse engineering process, almost every time the variable names are not preserved.
-Thankfully, Ghidra provides us with an ability to rename variables
+Thankfully, Ghidra provides us with an ability to rename variables.
+I see that after asking for the password the program takes the keyboard ino
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MzU4NjY0NiwxMTczMzk2NDAwLDYxNz
+eyJoaXN0b3J5IjpbMTk1MTMzODk4NCwxMjYzNTg2NjQ2LDExNz
-Q0ODQ5N119
+MzOTY0MDAsNjE3NDQ4NDk3XX0=
 -->